aodhanlutetiae/football_workshop/README.md

 Use the data in [this repository](https://github.com/probjects/ewf-database).

-Produce a notebook that analyses some aspect of the data.
+Produce a streamlit app to show some aspect of the data to the user.

-Put the notebook online using Streamlit and your own github repo.

-Submit a pull request to **this** repository with an edit to this README with a link to your live notebook, below.
+Submit a pull request to **this** repository with an edit to this README containing a link to your app.
+Include a notebook (and csv) if you've used one.

 GROUP 1.
-Our notebook is [here](someurl)
+Our app is [here](someurl)

 GROUP 2.
-Our notebook is [here](someurl)
+Our app is [here](someurl)

 etc.